-If you like chocolate, peanut butter, and soft cake like cookie bars, you are in the right place.
-These easy bars combine all of those things with some condensed milk to make a tasty fudgy treat.
+If you like chocolate, peanut butter, and soft cakey cookie bars, you are in the right place.
+This can’t leave alone bars recipe combines all of those things with some sweetened condensed milk to make a tasty fudgy treat.

-These yummy fudge bars only take 7 ingredients.
+These yummy fudge filled cookie bars only take 7 ingredients.
 If you have a well stocked kitchen, you may already have them on hand.

 I don’t know about you, but I tend to stock up on things like cake mixes, chocolate chips, and condensed milk when they are on sale at the grocery store.
 They all have a nice long shelf life, and I find it very convenient to have them on hand.